thebiggive/sorry/Readme.md

 ## Recommended failover method

-Because _donate._ already points to a CloudFront distribution, we cannot reroute to another at DNS level seamlessly, as only one distribution can be configured to support the same CNAME.
+Because _donate._ already points to a CloudFront distribution, we cannot reroute to another at DNS level seamlessly, as only one distribution can be configured to support a given CNAME.
 To keep the CloudFront changes as narrow in scope as possible, there is already a Sorry static S3 site Origin set up on the Donate distributions - it is named **sorry-s3**.

-Remember that if the underlying issue is brief, doing this **may _increase_ the site’s downtime** for up to 30 minutes for some donors.
+Remember that if the underlying issue is brief, doing this **may _increase_ the site’s downtime** by up to 30 minutes for some donors.
 Use with caution!

 To switch _donate._ main traffic that would normally go through the ALB and on to the ECS cluster over to the Sorry page: